getcarina/getcarina.com/_tutorials/connect-docker-containers-ambassador-pattern.md

 ---
-title: Connect containers using the ambassador pattern
+title: Connect containers by using the ambassador pattern
 author: Carolyn Van Slyck <carolyn.vanslyck@rackspace.com>
 date: 2015-10-01
 permalink: docs/tutorials/connect-docker-containers-ambassador-pattern/
-description: Learn how to connect Docker containers using the ambassador pattern so that they can communicate with each other over the network and across Docker hosts
+description: Learn how to connect Docker containers by using the ambassador pattern so that they can communicate with each other over the network and across Docker hosts
 docker-versions:
   - 1.8.2
 topics: